 Step 4: Remove Cactus From Old Container

 Wearing gloves, and possibly a long-sleeved shirt if the cactus is large, gently lift the cactus from the old container.
 Tongs can also be used if the cactus has long and very sharp spines that may go through the gloves.
-For very small cacti, newspaper can be used.
+For very small cacti, a newspaper can be used.

 Examine the bottom of the cactus to see if there are mealy bugs.
 Also check to see if it's root-bound and, if so, gently break up some of the roots.
 This will permit them to spread and grow in the new pot.